Making a difference with Oracle Academy

 When the current seniors at Trinity High School in Washington County, Pennsylvania, cross the graduation stage, Zach Dinch, 18, will be one of five valedictorians of the class of 2018.
 He has a bright future to look forward to: from more than 5,400 global applicants for the class of 2022 at Princeton University, he was one of fewer than 800 students to win early admission.
 Zach is the first in his family to attend college, where he plans to pursue a BSE in Computer Science.

 Thanks in part to Oracle Academy, Zach is ready.
-He earned his Database Foundations Certified Junior Associate certification in January by passing the Oracle Database Foundations exam, and, in March, passed the Professional Certification exam on Oracle Database 11g: SQL Fundamentals I.
+He earned his Database Foundations Certified Junior Associate certification (now called Foundations Associate, Database) in January by passing the Oracle Database Foundations exam, and, in March, passed the Professional Certification exam on Oracle Database 11g: SQL Fundamentals I.